7mind/blog/_posts/2019-11-09-constructive-test-taxonomy.md

 ## Summary

 Many engineers don't pay enough attention to tests.
-There are two reasons for this: it's hard to make good tests and it's not easy to formalize which tests are good and which are bad.
+There are two reasons for this: it's hard to write good tests, and it's not easy to formalize which tests are good and which are bad.

-We have created own test taxonomy, an alternative to classic Unit/Functional/Integration trinity, allowing engineers to establish useful guidelines for their work on test suites.
+We created our own test taxonomy, an alternative to the classic Unit/Functional/Integration trinity, allowing engineers to establish useful guidelines for their work on test suites.

 ## The problem

 We all write tests.
 Most of us do it regularly.
 Many of us consider tests as important as our business logic is because tests establish important contracts and greatly reduce maintenance costs.

-Not all the tests are equal though.
-Once we wrote them we start noticing that some of them are helpful and some of them just are troublesome.
+Not all tests are equal, though.
+Once we write them, we start noticing that some are helpful while others are troublesome.

 We may say that bad tests are: